openid/fapi/FAPI_2_0_Implementation_Advice.md

 ## Access Token Size Considerations

-As key size grows and more elements are added to access tokens, it’s possible for the HTTP Authorization header containing the access token plus other headers to cumulatively be larger than the allowed buffer size for HTTP requests in many web infrastructure components.
+As key size grows and more elements are added to access tokens, it's possible for the HTTP Authorization header containing the access token plus other headers to cumulatively be larger than the allowed buffer size for HTTP requests in many web infrastructure components.
 It is important to watch this closely via logging and alerting to ensure that production traffic is not adversely affected and that adjustments to the allowed buffer size can be made in a timely manner.

 Note: While OAuth 2.0 [@RFC6749] leaves token size decisions to the authorization server, implementers should be aware that many standard web servers reject headers larger than 8KB by default.